CQ.AI Agents

 An adverse event can be defined as any side effect or unexpected experience witnessed by humans with the use of a drug or other therapeutic biologic, irrespective of its relation to the use of the product.
 An adverse event could occur:

-• with use in professional practice
+• With use in professional practice

-• due to lack of expected effectiveness
+• Due to a lack of expected effectiveness

-• from accidental or intentional overdose
+• From accidental or intentional overdose

-• from drug or product withdrawal
+• From drug or product withdrawal

 All adverse events and medication errors are coded based on the Medical Dictionary for Regulatory Activities (MedDRA) terminology.
-FDA established FAERS to handle reports of the following nature:
+The FDA established FAERS to handle reports of the following nature:

-• Unexpected complications or side effects, including skin rashes to any serious complications
+• Unexpected complications or side effects, including skin rashes, to any serious complications

 • Defects or other quality problems as a result of product performance